learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ## Issuing requests to the Kubernetes API

-The Kubernetes API verifies service Account identities.
+The Kubernetes API verifies Service Account identities.

 In particular, there's a specific component in charge of validating and rejecting them: the **Token Review API**.

 The Token Review API accepts tokens and returns if they are valid or not — _yes, it's that simple._

-Let's manually validate the API identity against the Token Review API.
+Let's manually validate the identity for the API component against the Token Review API.

-As the name of the API suggests, you need a token.
+It's the **Token** Review API, so you might need a token.

 _What token, though?_

 Every time you create a Service Account, Kubernetes creates a Secret.

 The Secret holds the token for the Service Account, and you can use that token to call the Kubernetes API.

+That's the token that should be validated against the Token Review API.

 So let's retrieve the token for the API Service Account with: